 You can meet other travellers; you can find travel friends in restaurants where you can socialize with fellow travellers when trekking alone; this can make your solo trek more fulfilling if you like company and more importantly safer.
 You can gain some cost benefits by travelling in a group when it comes to food and lodging discounts in addition to the companionship while trekking in Nepal.

 If you are wondering where to stay in Nepal when you are travelling alone in Nepal, then you should find a good hotel around the major tourist spots like Thamel, Freak Street, and Pakanajol.
 You can also find hotels around Bhaktapur which is just a few miles away from Kathmandu.

-Travel life has been easier for solo travellers with technology specially if you are traveling alone in Nepal.
+Travel life has been easier for solo travellers with technology, especially if you are travelling alone in Nepal.

 For more information and advice in this regard, reach out to HopNepal.